-From age-old steam rooms to new-age practices like your neighbors running into freezing water in winter (aka polar plunges), floatation therapy in sensory deprivation tanks, and more, water has long been revered for its healing benefits and used for all kinds of therapy.
+From age-old steam rooms to new-age practices like plunging into freezing water in winter or floatation therapy in sensory deprivation tanks, water has long been revered for its healing benefits and used for all kinds of therapy.

 Here are 11 water rituals and practices for health benefits:

 - Start your day with chugging warm or hot water.
 Throw in some ginger, a slice of lemon, a cinnamon stick, but the warmth of the water is the best thing in the morning for your digestion.
 Opt for warm or hot water as opposed to cold, which, according to ayurveda, depletes the agni (digestive fire).

 - Drink from a copper vessel.
 According to ayurveda, drinking from a copper vessel positively charges the water and has the ability to balance all three doshas.
 It is also believed to heal wounds, slow aging, fight cancer and combat arthritis, among many other health benefits.